On integral rigidity in Seiberg-Witten theory: introduction

 \begin{theoremint} Suppose $X$ is a closed oriented, connected 4-manifold with $b^+(X) \ge 2$.
 If $T^3\subset X$ is a non-separating three-torus, the sum of all Seiberg--Witten invariants satisfies \end{theoremint} \begin{remarkint} We will refer to a cobordism $W$ with $b^+(W)=0$ as \textit{negative-definite}.
 For any cobordism $W$, if we consider the cup product restricted to

-the resulting pairing is non-degenerate, and $b^+(W) = 0$ is equivalent to the pairing on $\hat H(W)$ being negative-definite. \end{remarkint}
+the resulting pairing is non-degenerate, and $b^+(W) = 0$ is equivalent to the pairing on $\hat H(W)$ being negative-definite. \end{remarkint} \begin{remarkint} With additional care, this result also applies to the case $b^+(X)=1$, cf. the remark after Theorem \ref{thm:weak-calculation} below. \end{remarkint}

-For comparison, if $X$ contains a torus $T^3$ \textit{separating} it in two pieces $X_1,X_2$ with $b^+\geq1$, then the sum of all Seiberg-Witten invariants $\mathfrak{m}(X)$ vanishes, see \cite[Corollary 3.11.2]{KM}; this is a direct consequence of the fact that the reduced Floer homology group $\HMr_{*}(T^3)$ vanishes.
+For comparison, if $X$ contains a torus $T^3$ \textit{separating} it in two pieces $X_1,X_2$ with $b^+\geq1$, then the sum of all Seiberg--Witten invariants $\mathfrak{m}(X)$ vanishes, see \cite[Corollary 3.11.2]{KM}; this is a direct consequence of the fact that the reduced Floer homology group $\HMr_{*}(T^3)$ vanishes.

-By contrast, the proof of Theorem \ref{thm:torus-rigidity} is more subtle, and is special to $T^3$ in three-ways:
+By contrast, the proof of Theorem \ref{thm:torus-rigidity} is more subtle, and is special to $T^3$ in three ways:

-\begin{enumerate} \item First, $T^3$ has \textit{trivial Thurston norm}, which guarantees that all basic classes on $X$ must restrict to the torsion spin$^c$ structure $\spin_0$ on $T^3$. \item Even though the reduced Floer homology group $\HMr_{*}(T^3,\spin_0)$ vanishes, the Floer homology is \textit{nontrivial} with respect to an appropriate local coefficient system $\Gamma_{\eta}$. \item Finally, there are suitable metrics and perturbations so that the Seiberg-Witten equations have \textit{no irreducible solutions}, so that the generators of the Floer chain complex $\hat{C}(T^3,\spin_0)$ all arise from unstable reducible critical points; furthermore, the chain complex $\hat{C}$ is very simple and concretely understandable. \end{enumerate} Given these, the argument roughly proceeds as follows.
+\begin{enumerate} \item First, $T^3$ has \textit{trivial Thurston norm}, which guarantees that all basic classes on $X$ must restrict to the torsion spin$^c$ structure $\spin_0$ on $T^3$. \item Even though the reduced Floer homology group $\HMr_{*}(T^3,\spin_0)$ vanishes, the Floer homology is \textit{nontrivial} with respect to an appropriate local coefficient system $\Gamma_{\eta}$. \item Finally, there are suitable metrics and perturbations so that the Seiberg--Witten equations have \textit{no irreducible solutions}, so that the generators of the Floer chain complex $\hat{C}_*(T^3,\spin_0)$ all arise from unstable reducible critical points; furthermore, the chain complex $\hat{C}_*$ is very simple and concretely understandable. \end{enumerate} Given these, the argument roughly proceeds as follows.
 First of all, a suitable gluing theorem allows to identify $\mathfrak{m}(X)$ as the (super)trace of the cobordism map induced by $W$ (equipped with a suitable local system morphism).
-Such a map involves counting irreducible solutions to the Seiberg-Witten equations, so is usually no easier to compute than $\mathfrak{m}(X)$ itself.
+Such a map involves counting irreducible solutions to the Seiberg--Witten equations, so is usually no easier to compute than $\mathfrak{m}(X)$ itself.

 On the other hand we will see that one can obtain a concrete description (at the chain level) of the associated graded map induced in $\HMb_*$ by $W$.
 This only counts reducible solutions, and carries interesting information related to the maps